Skip to Content

 Homemade Ponzu Sauce

 The list of ingredients for this straightforward ponzu hack can almost certainly be found in your pantry.
-Just add equal portions of soy sauce and fresh lemon juice to create a “quick” version of ponzu at home.
+Just add equal portions of a soy sauce like sweet soy sauce and fresh lemon juice to create a “quick” version of ponzu at home.
 But since we’re already creating it, why not add a few other traditional ingredients to boost the flavor even more?
 Add a dash of mirin for sweetness, a strip of kombu for a deeper flavor, and a few katsuobushi (bonito flakes) for more smokey, umami flavor.

 If you want to take it up a notch, try adding red chili flakes to spice up your dish.
 The earthiness and brightness of the ponzu sauce will be complemented by the chili pepper, no matter how much or how little.
 Homemade ponzu stores well in the fridge; it can last for a few months in a sterilized, air-tight container.